Sphereon-Opensource/factom-daml-integration/README.md

 ## Installation and Usage
 #### Dependencies
 1. DAML SDK: to run Mithra, the DAML SDK must be installed on your system.
 Click [here](https://docs.daml.com/getting-started/installation.html) for the official installation instructions.
+This project uses DAML SDK 0.12.24.
+If you download the latest version, you can manually install 0.12.24 using the `daml install` command.
+Otherwise it should automatically download upon running `daml build ...`.

 2. Maven: The Java app is a [Maven](https://maven.apache.org/) project.
 You will also need to have that installed in order to download all dependencies and execute the various targets.